tryyang2001/tp/docs/team/weidak.md

 #### **New Feature**: Profile

 - What it does: Contains the user's attributes such as Name, Height, Weight, Age, Gender, Calorie Goal, Activity Factor.
-- Justification: These attributes are required in the Harris-Benedict Equation we used to calculate one's Basal Metabolic Rate, which is important in determining an accurate calorie budget for the day.
+- Justification: The main idea behind the profile was to make Fitbot feel more personalized and let it know your characteristics.
+Most of these attributes are required in the Harris-Benedict Equation we used to calculate one's Basal Metabolic Rate, which is important in determining an accurate calorie budget for the day.
 - Highlights: This feature incorporates its individual classes of each attribute to ensure data integrity is preserved and profile is a container that holds these attributes together.